SC-Develop/SCD-ImgServer/README.md

    a.exec();
 }
 ```
-At this point you can implement the code of each slot connected...<br><br>
+At this point you can implement the code of each slot connected...<br>

 What are you waiting for?
 Try it now!
 It's really simple and fast.<br>